mattiaspenia/IntroductoryProgramAltimetrik/README.md

 # IntroductoryProgramAltimetrik
 Altimetriks BFEDA Project

 Hello world!
-My Name is Matias Peña i've been chosen to  participate in the frontend bootcamp for altimetrik and this is my repository!
+My Name is Matias Peña i've been chosen to  participate in the frontend bootcamp for altimetrik were im learning html, css javascript and react.
+And this is my repository!

 Here's my google docs file where im documenting the study material